 1. What is the GROW Sales Coaching Model?

-The bad: Aside from the fact that it's not specific to sales teams and managing sales performance, there's no plan for showing your team how to get from where they are to where they want to be.There should be a much more specific plan for how to achieve the desired outcomes.
+What doesn’t work about this model: Aside from the fact that this coaching model is not specific to sales teams and managing sales performance, there's no plan for showing your team how to get from where they are to where they want to be.
+The best coaching models should involve a specific, actionable plan for how to achieve the desired outcomes.

 2. What is the GAINS Coaching Model?

 The GAINS coaching model stands for Goal, Assessment, Ideas, Next Steps, and Support.
 This model is about giving constructive feedback to your team.
 You are to state the goal or expectation for the individual and then provide feedback on the actions of the rep (either commend or critique) how their behaviors impact the goal.
 Finally, you give next steps and find ways to support the behavior change.

 What works about this model: The GAINS coaching model supports the concept of clear next steps to achieve the desired outcome and the idea of creating behavior changes to see a different, more desirable end result.

 What doesn’t work about this model: In the GAINS coaching model, the leader or coach determines the goal and gives all of the directives dictating everything—i.e., what the end result should be and the path to get there—without seeking development for the reps to uncover these ideas for themselves.
 This directive style of coaching has been shown to be less effective than some developmental models, as it doesn’t invite reps to practice critical thinking or problem solving skills, which ultimately lead to positive and lasting behavior change.

 3. What is the CIGAR Coaching Model?